Align & Invert: Solving Inverse Problems with Diffusion and Flow-based Models via Representation Alignment: Experimental Results

-Table~\ref{tab:latent_comparison_all_metrics} reports quantitative results across all four inverse problems.
-Incorporating REPA yields consistent improvements in perceptual metrics notably reducing LPIPS and FID for both Latent DPS and ReSample while maintaining comparable PSNR and SSIM values.
+Table~\ref{tab:inverse_results} reports quantitative results across all four inverse problems.
+Incorporating $\textsc{Repa}$ yields consistent improvements in perceptual metrics, notably reducing LPIPS and FID for both Latent DPS and ReSample while maintaining comparable PSNR and SSIM values.
+PSNR and SSIM remain comparable to the baseline, while perceptual metrics consistently improve.
+This behaviour is in line with the perception–distortion trade-off, whereby improvements in perceptual realism do not necessarily translate to gains in pixel-wise metrics.
+We include qualitative results in Appendix~\ref{sec:perception_distortion} illustrating this phenomenon.
 These results suggest that representation alignment guides the diffusion trajectory toward semantically consistent and perceptually realistic reconstructions that better match the target image.
-Figure~\ref{fig:box_gb_comparison} presents qualitative comparisons for box inpainting and Gaussian deblurring.
-Reconstructions obtained with $\textsc{Repa}$ are visually sharper and more faithful to the ground truth, exhibiting fewer artifacts and clearer fine structures than those produced by the unregularized methods.
-Overall, these results confirm that applying $\textsc{Repa}$ as an inference-time regularizer delivers both quantitative and perceptual gains, validating the proposed alignment mechanism as a general improvement for diffusion-based inverse problem solvers.
+Figure~\ref{fig:repa_qualitative_tasks} presents qualitative comparisons for box inpainting and Gaussian deblurring, where reconstructions obtained with $\textsc{Repa}$ are visually sharper and more faithful to the ground truth.
+In addition to improving these latent solvers, we also compare our approach with other state-of-the-art reconstruction algorithms.
+For pixel-space methods, we consider DPS~\citep{chung2023diffusion}, evaluated using the pretrained diffusion model from~\cite{dhariwal2021diffusion}.
+For latent diffusion baselines, we include Latent DAPS, implemented with the conditional ImageNet latent diffusion model from~\cite{rombach2022high}.
+As shown in Table~\ref{tab:inverse_results}, the proposed alignment regularizer consistently achieves state-of-the-art performance in perception-based metrics across the considered inverse problems.